chribi/dotvscode/Readme.md

 The install script will use [json](http://github.com/trentm/json) to merge settings with any pre-existing settings.
 The default merge behavior is to prefer the pre-existing settings.
 If you want to prefer settings from this repository, add the option `--prefer-newer` to the call to `./install.sh`.

 If something goes wrong, a backup of the `settings.json` is found at `tmp/settings.backup.json`.
 This will be overwritten on consecutive runs of `./install.sh`, so be careful!

+### Known Issues

+The install script will fail when your current `settings.json` contains comments, or has a ',' after the last setting.